WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 Note: If your e-mail service uses a challenge-response system that requires senders to click a link in order to authenticate themselves before you can receive the message (EarthLink SpamBlocker, for example), be very careful to add my address to your list of allowed senders before you send me an e-mail.
 Do not expect me to visit a web site in order to authenticate myself before I can reply to your question.

 Also, before asking if a WPDOS printer driver is available for your new printer, please visit this site's WPDOS 5.1 driver page or WPDOS 6.x driver page.
 When the page is open in your browser, press Ctrl-F to bring up your browser's Find dialog, type some of the numbers or letters of your printer's name in the search or find field, and press Enter.
 For example, if you have an HP PSC-1210, type only the numbers 1210 in the search field; if you type anything more, you may not find the reference to your printer.
 Repeat the search if necessary until you find all references to your printer.
-If either of these pages reports that your printer can only work with WPDOS through the use of one of this site's methods of printing to any Windows printer, please do not waste your valuable time by writing to ask if there is a secret WPDOS printer driver that you can use to avoid setting up that method.
+If either of these pages reports that your printer can only work with WPDOS through the use of one of this site's methods of printing to any Windows printer, please do not waste your valuable time by writing to ask if there is a top-secret WPDOS printer driver available only to Freemasons and Illuminati that I can send you so that you can avoid setting up that method.
 If such a driver existed, I would rush to tell you about it.

-If you are trying to use Smartype or PRD+ in Windows 2000 or XP according to the instructions elsewhere on this site, and you see an error message that says that no expanded memory is available, make certain that you have thoroughly studied the instructions on this site for modifying the memory settings of the desktop shortcut for a batch file.
+If you are trying to use Smartype or PRD+ in Windows 2000, XP, Vista, or Windows 7, according to the instructions elsewhere on this site, and you see an error message that says that no expanded memory is available, make certain that you have thoroughly studied the instructions on this site for modifying the memory settings of the desktop shortcut for a batch file.

 How to print to a file (if I ask you to send me a printfile)